Apply online for an entity amendment of a marijuana business license

 Step 9.License issuance

-A licensing technician will update your record with the new ownership information, and you will receive an email with a new Certificate of Licensure (reflecting the new ownership).
+A licensing technician will update your record with the new ownership information.
+You will receive an email with a new certificate of licensure (reflecting the new ownership).
 This is your business license.
-The Certificate of Licensure is also available in your online account.
+The certificate of licensure is also in your online account.

-All applications will be administratively closed if they are not completed within 12 months.
+All applications will be closed if they are not completed within 12 months.

-• Information for every owner licensee (natural person and entity licensed by the Colorado Marijuana Enforcement Division) associated with the license; this includes the name, home address, date of birth (or the date of incorporation of the entity), position, phone number, email address, percentage owned, state owner license number, relevant social equity qualification information, and voluntary demographic information for every owner.
+• Information for every controlling beneficial owner (natural person and entities) associated with the license.
+This includes the name, home address, date of birth (or the date of incorporation of the entity), position, phone number, email address, percentage owned, state owner license number, relevant social equity qualification information, and voluntary demographic information for every owner.

-• A copy of organizational documents or corporate governance documents (articles of incorporation, by-laws, operating or partnership agreement).
+• A copy of organizational documents or corporate governance documents.
+This includes articles of incorporation, by-laws, operating or partnership agreement, and a certificate of trade name.

-• A copy of a valid government-issued identification for each owner licensee (natural person) associated with the license, directly or through an entity.
+• A copy of a valid government-issued identification for each controlling beneficial owner associated with the license, directly or through an entity.

 • A copy of the asset purchase agreement, merger agreement, sales contract or any other document necessary to effectuate the change of owner.

-For marijuana business licenses only, if you are changing the legal name (True Name) or type of your entity, you will be required to provide:
+For marijuana business licenses only, if you are changing the legal name (True name) or type of your entity, you must provide:

-• A copy of new Burglar Alarm Monitoring Contracts in the new entity’s name for all locations held under the ENTITY record.
-(Ex.
-If your entity holds licenses at 201 W Colfax Avenue and 1200 N Federal Boulevard, you must provide valid Burglar Alarm Monitoring Contracts for 201 W Colfax Avenue and 1200 N Federal Boulevard.)
+• A copy of new burglar alarm monitoring contracts in the new entity's name for all locations held under the entity record.
+(For example, if your entity holds licenses at 201 W. Colfax Ave. and 1200 N. Federal Blvd., you must provide valid burglar alarm monitoring contracts for 201 W Colfax Ave. and 1200 N. Federal Blvd.)

-• A copy of new Burglar Alarm Permits in the new entity’s name for all locations held under the ENTITY record.
-(Ex.
-If your entity holds licenses at 201 W Colfax Avenue and 1200 N Federal Boulevard, you must provide valid Burglar Alarm Permits for 201 W Colfax Avenue and 1200 N Federal Boulevard.)
+• A copy of new burglar alarm permits in the new entity's name for all locations held under the entity record.
+(For example, if your entity holds licenses at 201 W. Colfax Ave. and 1200 N. Federal Blvd., you must provide valid burglar alarm permits for both locations.)

-• Proof of legal possession of the premises in the new entity’s name for all locations held under the ENTITY record.
-(Ex.
-If your entity holds licenses at 201 W Colfax Avenue and 1200 N Federal Boulevard, you must provide valid proof of possession of premises for 201 W Colfax Avenue and 1200 N Federal Boulevard.)
+• Proof of legal possession of the premises in the new entity's name for all locations held under the entity record.
+(For example, if your entity holds licenses at 201 W. Colfax Ave. and 1200 N. Federal Blvd., you must provide valid proof of possession of premises for 201 W. Colfax Ave. and 1200 N. Federal Blvd.)
 Only one of the following must be submitted for each location:

-• A complete possession of property certificate(PDF, 130KB); or
+• A possession of property certificate(PDF, 262KB); or

 • A deed; or

 • A complete, unredacted lease, including all lease amendments.
-If leased, the owner must provide written consent to lease the property to a marijuana facility, and the lease must be valid for at least 90 days from the date a complete application is submitted.
+If leased, the owner must provide written consent to lease the property to a marijuana facility.
+The lease must be valid for at least 90 days from the date a complete application is submitted.

-Finally, if your change of ownership information constitutes a change in Social Equity Applicant status, you must also provide:
+If your change of ownership information includes a change in social equity applicant status, you must also provide:

-Please note: No documents are required and no fee will be charged if you are only updating your general contact information.
+Please note: No documents are required and there will be no fee if you are only updating your general contact information.

 *The City of Denver is committed to continuous improvement of its policies, processes, and communications.
 By voluntarily reporting ethnicity, race, and gender information, applicants help inform our data-driven approach to improvement.
 Applicants are not required to provide information about their ethnicity, race, or gender.
 An applicant's choice to provide or decline to provide this information has no impact on the outcome of their application.
 The information an applicant chooses to provide has no impact on the outcome of their application.

-• Main contact: You will need to provide the first name, last name, email address and phone number for the main contact for the licensed establishment and business.
-This contact will receive all emails regarding the location and the business’s licenses and applications.
+• Main contact: You must provide the first name, last name, email address and phone number for the main contact for the licensed establishment and business.
+This contact will receive all emails about the location and the businesses licenses and applications.
 This information will be used by city agencies to contact the business.

-• Onsite manager: You will need to provide the first name, last name, date of birth, home address, email address and phone number for the onsite manager for the licensed establishment and business.
-An onsite manager is any individual who has the authority to make decisions regarding the licensed establishment and must have access to and control of the licensed establishment at all times.)
+• On-site manager: You must provide the first name, last name, date of birth, home address, email address and phone number for the on-site manager for the licensed establishment and business.
+An on-site manager is any individual who has the authority to make decisions about the licensed establishment.
+They must have access to and control of the licensed establishment at all times.

 • General contact: This information could be shared in an open data catalog or upon request.
-The information should allow member of the public to contact your business regarding licenses or licensed establishments.
+The information should allow the public to contact your business about licenses or licensed establishments.
 A telephone number and an email address are needed.